 Marina has spent extensive periods in China, first as an undergraduate student at Fudan University, Shanghai, then as a Ph.D. candidate, and later as a visiting scholar at different institutions, including Beijing University, the Chinese Academy of Social Sciences and Fudan University.
-She annually spends between two and three months doing fieldwork in China.
 Marina has also spent time at other academic institutions, including as a post doctoral fellow at the East Asia Institute, Columbia University, 1997-1998, and as a visiting scholar at SCASSS, Uppsala University, in the fall of 2004.

-Marina has received research grants from the Swedish Research Council, Riksbankens Jubileumsfond, and Sida (the Swedish International Development Agency).
+Marina's research focuses on a range of different topics related to contemporary Chinese society.
+She has received research grants from the major national research bodies such as the Swedish Research Council, Riksbankens Jubileumsfond, and Sida (the Swedish International Development Agency).
 She has been project leader for a number of different interdisciplinary research projects, for example on Chinese law, investigative journalism in China, and China’s digital society.
-She has organised many international conferences both in Lund and in China, and has also arranged a number of documentary film festivals in Lund.
-Marina has served as an external reviewer of articles to academic journals such as China Quarterly, China Information, China Journal, China Review, Journal of International Communication, Asian Journal of Communication, Journalism: Theory, practice and criticism, Postcolonial Studies, Governance, Law and Society Review, and Journal of Comparative Politics.
-She is a member of the editorial advisory board to the Chinese Journal of Communication, and has served on the board of the European Association of Chinese Studies and was the initiator to and board member of the European China Law Studies Association.
+She has organised many international conferences and has also arranged a number of documentary film festivals.
+Marina has served as an external reviewer of articles to academic journals such as China Quarterly, China Information, China Journal, China Review, Journal of International Communication, Asian Journal of Communication, Journalism: Theory, practice and criticism, Postcolonial Studies, Governance, Law and Society Review, and Journal of Comparative Politics among others.
+She is a member of the editorial advisory board to the Chinese Journal of Communication and to Media, Culture and Society.
+She has served on the board of the European Association of Chinese Studies and was the initiator to and board member of the European China Law Studies Association.

 Professor Marina Svensson

 Centre for East and South-East Asian Studies, Lund University

 E-mail: marina.svensson [at] ace.lu.se